 "In 2014 I was diagnosed with AML which came to a shock to everyone.
 I was in hospital for 6 months getting three rounds of chemo.

 "I was in hospital for three months with AML in 2012.
-As others have said Skype/Face Time is great if have a device.
-Visits from family and friends are also great but only invite people who won't over stay (it's very tiring) and want people that you may need to cancel at the last minute if you're not feeling up to a visit.
+As others have said Skype/Face Time is great if you have a device.
+Visits from family and friends are also great but only invite people who won't overstay (it's very tiring).
+And you want to invite people that you may need to cancel at the last minute if you're not feeling up to a visit.

 "I had 6 months of inpatient chemo (more in than out!)

-"I spent 33 days in hospital receiving treatment for APL last December, missing Christmas and seeing my then 14 month old daughter just twice in that period.
-I used social media to stay in touch and my family and friends came on a rota system so I was frequently vistited morning, afternoon and evening.
+"I spent 33 days in hospital receiving treatment for acute promyelocytic leukaemia (APL) last December, missing Christmas and seeing my then 14 month old daughter just twice in that period.
+I used social media to stay in touch and my family and friends came on a rota system so I was frequently visited morning, afternoon and evening.